Tuesday, August 6th, 11:00 am

 Wednesday, August 7th, 2:10 pm

-Nigel Alvares is VP SSD and Data Center Storage Solutions at Marvell Semiconductor, where he is responsible for SSD controllers and data center storage chipsets.
-Under his leadership, Marvell is driving new solutions to address the needs of virtualized, multi-tenant cloud data centers, edge computing infrastructures, and client devices.
-Before joining Marvell, Nigel worked for Inphi, a maker of high-performance memories where he helped launch innovative non-volatile memory chipsets for the popular NVDIMMs.
-Prior to Inphi, Nigel was a founding member of PMC-Sierra’s Enterprise Storage Division and helped build it into the company’s largest business with its widely deployed controller and disk interconnect products.
+Nigel Alvares is Vice President of Marketing for the Flash Business Unit at Marvell Semiconductor.
+He is responsible for defining and driving new product solutions spanning edge to cloud data center segments.
+Before joining Marvell, Nigel worked for Inphi, a high-performance mixed-signal semiconductor innovator, where he helped launch innovative non-volatile memory chipsets for emerging NVDIMMs.
+Prior to Inphi, Nigel was a founding member of PMC-Sierra’s Enterprise Storage Division and helped build it into the company’s largest business, managing its widely deployed storage controller and disk interconnect products.
 He has over 20 years of experience in data storage and networking.
 He earned a BSEE from McGill University (Montreal, Canada) and an MBA from Simon Fraser University (Vancouver, Canada).

 Wednesday, August 7th, 2:40 pm